|

 is a chemical substance capable of killing living organisms,

 usually in a selective way.
-Biocides are commonly used in

 Some substances used as biocides are also employed as